-Pathophysiology of the Abdominal Pain
+Background and Pathophysiology of the Abdominal Pain

 Classification of Abdominal Pain

-Most common examples of referred pain in the human body are:
+Other common examples of referred pain in the human body are:

 Methodological Assessment of Abdominal Pain

-Generalized distensions suspect intestinal obstruction, while specific distention in upper quadrant may suspect acute gastric dilatation or pancreatic cyst.
+For example, generalized distensions suspect intestinal obstruction, while specific distention in upper quadrant may suspect acute gastric dilatation or pancreatic cyst.